DemocracyOS/democracyos/CONTRIBUTING.md

 After that you can push the changes to your fork, by doing:
 ```
-git push origin feature/some-new-stuff
+git push origin feature-some-new-stuff
-git push origin fix/some-bug
+git push origin fix-some-bug
 ```

-Finally go to `https://github.com/DemocracyOS/app` in the browser and issue a new pull request.
+Finally go to `https://github.com/DemocracyOS/democracyos` in the browser and issue a new pull request.
 Github normally recognizes you have pending changes in a new branch and will suggest creating the pull request.

 Main contributors will review your code and possibly ask for changes before your code is pulled in to the main repository.
 We appreciate your time and efforts!

 #### General guidelines

-* We flag the issues to community participation as [help wanted](https://github.com/DemocracyOS/app/labels/help%20wanted), try to prioritize these.
+* We flag the issues to community participation as [help wanted](https://github.com/DemocracyOS/democracyos/labels/help%20wanted), try to prioritize these.
 * Do not make a pull request withouth having run the app on your own.
 This means, you have to at least [smoke test](http://en.wikipedia.org/wiki/Smoke_testing_(software)) what you did.
 If you can include some tests with your PR, all the better.
 * Try not to pollute your pull request with unintended changes.
 Keep them simple and small.
 Unrelated commits will prevent us from merging.
 * Pull requests should always be against the `master` branch.
 * All pull requests must comply with the project's coding styles explained here.